 All sessions begin with a brief orientation followed by the introduction of a key concept for ~20 minutes.
 Following the didactic teaching, a 30-minute interactive, small group session (~six people per small group) provides an opportunity to reflect on and discuss the concepts.
 Sessions end with a 30-minute full group Q/A and discussion period.

-RECORDINGS of all sessions run ~60 minutes and include the initial didactic teaching component and the full group Q/A and discussion period (the small group sessions are not recorded).
-A Discussion/Reflection Guide is provided and allows individuals or groups to replicate the live experience by creating their own small group reflection/discussion conversations.
+Recordings of sessions run ~60 minutes each and include the initial didactic teaching component and the full group Q/A and discussion period (the small group sessions are not recorded).
+A Discussion / Reflection Guide is provided and allows individuals or groups to replicate the live experience by creating their own small group reflection/discussion conversations.

 Participation Options and Fees: